Sunflower microgreens are a delicious addition to your recipe collection, and they’re easy to grow in your kitchen.

 Once “mature,” you can harvest your sunflower microgreens, and their rich, nutty flavor and crunchy texture fit into every meal of the day.
-They pair particularly nicely with eggs at breakfast, soups, sandwiches, and wraps at lunch, and alongside meats and grains at dinner.
+They pair particularly nicely with eggs at breakfast, soups, sandwiches, and wraps at lunch, and meats and grains at dinner.

-Chock full of vitamins, protein, and lecithin to break down fatty acids, sunflower microgreens are not only delicious, they also pack quite a nutritional punch.
+Chock full of vitamins, protein, minerals, calcium, and lecithin to break down fatty acids, sunflower microgreens are not only delicious, but they also pack quite a nutritional punch.
 Growing them yourself is economical, satisfying, and fun.
 It’s an easy crop for children to plant and grow and makes a great addition to their favorite meals, including pizza, tacos, and alphabet soup.

-An as an added bonus, your chickens, ducks, other poultry, and rabbits will also jump at the chance to down some sunflower microgreens as part of their diet (and you might even save some money at the same time!)
+As an added bonus, your chickens, ducks, other poultry, and rabbits will also jump at the chance to down some sunflower microgreens as part of their diet (and you might even save some money at the same time!)

-You don’t need to purchase the most expensive seeds, but you do want the black oil sunflower seed variety.
 Make sure the seeds you purchase are for sprouting – organic seeds are best so you can be sure they haven’t been sprayed with harmful chemicals.

 Click here to buy organic sunflower sprouting seeds on Amazon

-Then purchase a growing pad, organic soil, seedling tray, and plastic cover, and set them aside for later use.
+Then purchase a growing pad, organic soilseedling tray, and plastic cover, and set them aside for later use.
 (You can make your own organic soil as well).

 Grab a mason jar and pour in enough seeds to cover your grow tray.
-Because we’re growing microgreens, space isn’t as big of an issue so be generous – you want a large enough harvest to make the effort worth it.
+Because we’re growing microgreens, space isn’t as big of an issue so be generous.
+You want a large enough harvest to make the effort worth it.

 If you don’t want to go through the soaking process, then you can just plant the seeds directly in the grow tray.
+It’s a faster process if you soak the seeds.

-But if you want to soak your seeds, then…
+If you want to soak your seeds, then…

 Drain and rinse the seeds thoroughly with cool water, then repeat the soaking process.